freeCodeCamp/guide/src/pages/c/if-statements/index.md

 }
 ```

-what will be the the Output?
+What will be the the Output?
 "NO!
 I am boss"? if you are guessing this output then you are wrong.
 Why did this happen? because in the if statement you used "=" instead of "==" operator.
 "==" is comparator .

 It will compare between two variables but "=' is assignment operator
 when we said i=4, we simply assigning value 4 to the integer i, and since in "C" every NON-ZERO value is true so
 if(i=4) is true statement and instructions under this will executed